andrewleverette/rust_warp_api/README.md

 - list_customers -> return a list all customers in database
 - create_customer -> create a new customer and add it to the - database
-- show_customer -> return the details of a single customer
+- get_customer -> return the details of a single customer
 - update_customer -> update the details of a single customer
 - delete_customer -> delete a customer from the database